Louis XVI style: Civil architecture

 Another unusual architectural project was the transformation of the Palais Royal in the heart of Paris, into a grand shopping mall.
 In 1781 the Duc de Chartres, needing money, commissioned architect Victor Louis to create an arcade of shops, cafes and clubs on the ground floor.
 In 1788 he added a covered cirque in the center, a covered promenade and space for concerts and entertainments, with a trellis roof supported by seventy-two ionic columns.

-The most characteristic building of the late Louis XVI residential style is the Hôtel de Salm in Paris (Now the Palais de la Légion d'Honneur, built by Pierre Rousseau in 1751–83.
-The facade is distinguished by its simplicity and purity, and its harmony and balance.
-A colonnade of corinthian columns supports the entablement of the rotunda, which is surmounted by statues.
-The facade is also animated by busts of Roman emperors in niches, and sculptures in relief above the windows of the semicircular central avant-corps.
+The most characteristic building of the late Louis XVI residential style is the Hôtel de Salm in Paris (Now the Palais de la Légion d'Honneur, built by Pierre Rousseau in 1751–1783.
+The façade is distinguished by its simplicity and purity, and its harmony and balance.
+A colonnade of corinthian columns supports the entablature of the rotunda, which is surmounted by statues.
+The façade is also animated by busts of Roman emperors in niches, and sculptures in relief above the windows of the semicircular central avant-corps.